ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

         end
         ```

-        This will check if the parent of this script is a `weapon`, based on the line we wrote above first!
+        This will check if the parent of this script is a `weapon`, based on the line we wrote above first.
 If it is not, it will give us the error message.

     3. Next we need to create references to those custom properties we made earlier on the weapon.
 To do this, add the code below to your script: